wn9237/rest_spec/markdowns/api/mailfolder_post_childfolders.md

-# Create
+# Create MailFolder

-Create a new Create MailFolder.
+Use this API to create a new MailFolder.
 #### HTTP request
 ```http
 to be completed....